nahmii-community/nahmii-2-docs/greeter-example/README.md

-# nahmii 2.0 greeting contract example
+# Nahmii 2.0 greeting contract example

 This is a very simple greeting smart contract.
 A message can be set on deployment and changed by anyone afterwards.